-“Marshalling assets” is a term used to describe the process and obligation that a personal representative has to gain control over estate assets.
+“Marshalling assets” is a term used to describe the process and obligation that a personal representative or estate executor has to gain control over estate assets.
 On a practical level, this may mean contacting a financial institution where an account owned by the decedent is held, liquidating the account, and transferring account assets to an account that is titled in the name of the estate (and associated with the estate’s tax ID number or EIN).

 Marshalling the assets in Palm City probate can be a very simple or complex process depending on the size and nature of the estate’s assets.
 For example, take an estate consisting entirely of a single bank or investment account.
 Marshalling that account will be a pretty straightforward process.
-On the other hand, take an estate that owns various parcels of real estate, vehicles, a business, and several financial accounts.
+On the other hand, take an estate that owns various parcels of real estate, vehicles, a business, and several financial accounts, including bank accounts.
 Marshalling the assets, in that case, is likely to take a significant amount of time.